PeterForth/ForthWin/README.md

 #  ForthWin

-a new Win32forth compatible system , that pretends to overcome the false virus detection of v >6.10

-Mission

-In the hope to continue the legacy of Win32forth and resolving the antivirus False positive, we started this new project triying to keep compatibility to it.

-Why ?

-Win32forth is regrettably blacklisted on the AV engines at a level that is not possible to advance further.
-What does this mean ?
-Today we have any chances to install Win32f on a modern computer without the automatic deletion by the firewall AV. (+ Win32f is also prohibited to run on any web-servers) This is not a new or unknown problem, it was discovered over 9 years ago as the antivirus engines started to see Win32forth as a threat.
-After much effort from the development community and mantainers, there was any solution.
-We are grateful to all the people involved on the process of detection, and the eforts they did seeking a solution.

-ForthWin

-A change in name for the next project is mandatory, since the problems commented above involve the detection of the program name too.
-As the first option we decided to go along with ForthWin.
+A modern forth for PCs in the new decade

+A platform born from  Win32forth USA + SP-Forth  Russia ,  mantained by a new community of programmers .

+Forth2020

+Rescuing Win32forth  heritage  and  creating a new  base of  programs that run on modern GUIs .

+Since this is a new project( to extend life of  older Forths)  we decided to give it a fresh new name and

+we call it  Forth2020  (it runs also on Linux ).

 A 2 lane road

+We like to program with Forth on Windows/Linux  , Win32forth was without doubt

-We like to say this is a 2 lane road.
-Developing ForthWin will contribute to experimentation and also extend the life of Win32forth aplications.
+the best project all arround.
+So this is a 2 lane road, developing Forth2020 will contribute

+to experimentation and also extend life for Win32forth and SP-Forth applications.